courseportal/coursePortal/docs/source/notes/log_nick.rst

             *   I used AJAX to have the (not) stickied change be reflected in the table without reloading the page
             *   Then I added automatic table updating and resorting when the votes or sticky status is changed
+    *   Abstracted the modal for reporting content to another template because it was repeated 8 times.

 Goals
 -----